Kevin-mayody/Kevin-mayody/README.md

 - 👋 Hi, I’m @Kevin-mayody
-- 👀 I’m a programmer.
+- 👀 I’m a programmer and I have no life.
 - 🌱 currently learning creative facebook community ads sponsorship
-- 💀 Learning vps ssh server creation
+- 💀 Learning Virtual Private Server & ssh server creation
-- 💞️ I’m looking to collaborate on coding..
+- 💞️ I’m looking to collaborate on networking projects...
 - 📫 Reach me through community ads sponsored and thanks for your support.
+-

 <!---
 Kevin-mayody/Kevin-mayody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.